ds-modules/curriculum-guide/_sources/technology/pedagogy-and-technology/options-launch-rkernel.md

 Step 1: Launch R Kernel in Google Colab by accessing this [link](https://colab.to/r)

-Step 2: Check whether the tidyverse packages (or any other package you need) are already installed in Colab by using the following code,
+Step 2: Check whether the tidyverse packages (or any other package you need) is already installed in Colab by using the following code,

 ```{code}
 print(installed.packages())